shijiew97/GBnpmle/README.md

 ```

 ## Main functions
-There are three main functions in the `Net-GBnpmle` package, which are detailed specified below.
+There are three main functions in the `GBnpmle` package, which are detailed specified below.
 - `GB_NPMLE` aims to train the bootstrap generator via a novel two-stage algorithm.
 Currently GB-NPMLE supports mixutre cases such as Gaussian-location, Poisson-mixture, Lognormal-location, Gamma-rate and Binomial-prob.
 - `GB_NPMLE_Sample` generates bootstrap samples using the trained generator from `GB_NPMLE`.
 - `GB_NPMLE_Load` loads a pre-trained bootstrap generator for further training or generation procedure using object from `GB_NPMLE`.